[4 minute read]

 It became more widely reported during the #metoo exposes, and I think it’s a topic which needs airing.
 May wrote a fictionalised piece on the subject, and melody has written about male rape from her PoV.

-The same rules of consent regarding inappropriate touching and sexual advances apply to men as to women, even if society is less used to a woman being predatory.
+The same rules of consent regarding inappropriate touching and sexual advances apply to all genders, but still society is less used to a woman being or acting in a predatory manner.

-I’m reminded of a crude and ill-informed remark a male colleague made within my hearing.
+I’m (unhappily) reminded of a crude and ill-informed remark a male colleague made within my hearing.

 “A guy being raped by a woman?
 There’s no such thing!”

-Can happen * Does happen * Is traumatic* (perhaps more distressing because it is considered taboo)*
+Can happen * Does happen * Is traumatic* (perhaps all the more distressing because it is considered taboo)*

-This post is also submitted for the #masturbationmonday meme.
+This post is also submitted for #WickedWednesday meme.
 Click the link to see who else is participating.